cloudfoundry/docs-dev-guide/services/spring-service-bindings.html.md

 ## <a id='intro'></a>Introduction ##

-Cloud Foundry provides extensive support for connecting a Spring application to services such as MySQL, Postgres, MongoDB, Redis, and RabbitMQ.
+Cloud Foundry provides extensive support for connecting a Spring application to services such as MySQL, PostgreSQL, MongoDB, Redis, and RabbitMQ.
 In many cases, Cloud Foundry can automatically configure a Spring application without any code changes.
 For more advanced cases, you can control service connection parameters yourself.

 ## <a id='auto'></a>Auto-Reconfiguration ##